The protection of avocado trees against frosts is a critical concern for farmers, especially in regions with Mediterranean climates like Chile.

 Choosing resistant varieties

-Strategic location of plantations
+Strategic plantation location

 Soil management and irrigation